-This article discusses Secure Mail security considerations and specific settings you can enable to help increase data security.
+This article discusses Secure Mail security considerations and specific settings that you can enable to help increase data security.

-Enable Information Rights Management in Secure Mail
+To enable Information Rights Management in Secure Mail

 - In the Add App screen, click MDX.